umfhero/SyncStream/release/SyncStream_V2.0.0/README.md

 }
 ```

-3. Save and launch SyncStream
+3. Restart SyncStream to load the new profiles

 ### Application Settings